negice/FGPguidelines/Guidelines/docs/charting/line/chart_line.md

   </tr>
 </table>

-## Best Pratices
+## Best Practices

-**Tips for interacting with the Bar Charts**
+**Tips for interacting with the Line Charts**

-Use a common zero-valued baseline First and foremost, make sure that all of your bars are being plotted against a zero-value baseline.
-Not only does that baseline make it easier for readers to compare bar lengths, it also maintains the truthfulness of your data visualization.
-A bar chart with a non-zero baseline or some other gap in the axis scale can easily misrepresent the comparison between groups since the ratio in bar lengths will not match the ratio in actual bar values.
+To use the Line chart to its best, data must be formatted in a specific way.

-**When to use a Bar Chart**
+**When to use a Line Chart**

-A bar chart is used when you want to show a distribution of data points or perform a comparison of metric values across different subgroups of your data.
-From a bar chart, we can see which groups are highest or most common, and how other groups compare against the others.
-Since this is a fairly common task, bar charts are a fairly ubiquitous chart type.
-Common Misuses
+Line charts are useful when you want to show the changes in value of a given variable with respect to the changes in some other variable.
+The other variable is usually time.
+For example, line charts can be used to show the speed of a vehicle during specific time intervals.
+Multiple lines can also be plotted in a single line chart to compare the trend between series.
+A common use case for this is to observe the breakdown of the data across different subgroups.
+The ability to plot multiple lines also provides the line chart a special use case where it might not usually be selected.

 ### Use Case Examples